lubieniebieski/lubieniebieski.github.com/content/uses/index.md

 ### Notes, writing

-* [Craft][1]: note-taking / PKM / journaling.
-Powerful search, build in assistant and it's [optimized for Mac][2] -- my favorite example of how the app should "feel".
+* [Obsidian][1]: Works as my second brain and knowledge base.
+I use it to write notes, keep a journal, and organize my thoughts.
+I love the way it works with markdown files and the ability to link notes together.
 * [Mindnode][3]: mind-mapping software for Mac, iPhone, and iPad.
 I start a lot of my projects and thoughts with this app and then move to Craft or another place to continue.
 * [Notability][4]: note taking/sketching/drawing app for iPad.
 I use it to take notes during meetings, draw diagrams, etc. It's a great tool for that.
 * [Visual Studio Code][5]: my code editor of choice.
 I'm not that actively writing code these days, but I still use it for some projects.
 I've tried a lot of editors, but this one is the best for me.
 Still in love with Vim, though (it's a shame that muscle memory vanished after long break).
 * [Excalidraw][6]: An open source virtual hand-drawn style whiteboard tool for sketching diagrams that have a hand-drawn feel to them.
-* [DayOne][7]: Journaling app.
-I use it to keep track of my daily activities, thoughts, and other crazy things I've done during the day.

 ### Productivity